-This is a follow up the post I’m Done Talking About High Intensity Training.
+This is a follow up to the post I’m Done Talking About High-Intensity Training.
 But before I start I want to be clear that post was about conversations outside this blog.
 Not this blog.
 I will continue to blog about HIT.
 I even have a post planned that extends the Hillfit 2.0 protocol with a new exercise.

 They will confuse building strength with recreation.
 Almost all will believe that more exercise equals more intensity which equals more results.
 They won’t consider safety or think about recovery.
 They will continue to have unrealistic role models.
 They will equate speed with strength.
 They will believe that the more difficult an exercise is the more strength it develops.

 This isn’t just my frustration.
-I see others in the HIT community, many who derive a living from communicating HIT principles, unable to articulate and convince others.
+I see others in the HIT community, many of whom derive a living from communicating HIT principles, unable to articulate and convince others.